AnyChart/docs.anychart.com/Dashboards/Stage-Based_Layout.md

 	chart_2.container(stage).draw();
 ```
 {sample}DB\_Stage\_02{sample}

+There are two ways of using bounds.
+If you define them in percent, your charts will resize each time the window they are opened in is resized.
+If you define bounds in pixels, the charts will not change their dimensions along with the resized window.
+Let's see what we'll get if we define bounds in pixels:

+{sample}DB\_Stage\_02-1{sample}

+Explore the whole code in the playground to understand the difference.

 When using stage, there's another way to place a number of charts next to each other.
 Using layers makes it easier to edit the dimensions of the charts and their location.